Reduce

 • Train staff on proper equipment operation

-• Dedicate process equipment for different colors, material types, etc.
+• Dedicate process equipment for different colors or material types

 • Ongoing process evaluation